cerner/fhir.cerner.com/content/authorization/application-registration-prerequisites.md

 **How do I get a Cerner client identifier for my application?**

-Cerner assigns your application a unique client identifier for your application as part of the registration process at the [Cerner CODE Console](https://code-console.cerner.com/).
+Cerner assigns your application a unique client identifier for your application as part of the registration process at the [code console][code console].
 This Cerner client identifier is also referred to as a System Account ID in some Cerner Central tooling https://cernercentral.com/system-accounts/.

 **Why is a DNS TXT record recommended?**